vistarmedia/rules_js/README.md

     )
     ```

-Note that each `src` passed to a `js_binary` rule will run with a new invocation
-of Node, and it will silently ignore any `src` file that doesn't have a `.js`
-extension.

-Further, there is a WORKSPACE rule to install modules from NPM, optionally
+There is a WORKSPACE rule to install modules from NPM, optionally include their
-include their typescript definitions. `npm_install` will also take a `sha256`
+typescript definitions. `npm_install` will also take a `sha256` argument to
-argument to verify against what's published on NPM as well as a `type_sha256`
+verify against what's published on NPM as well as a `type_sha256` for the type
-for the type declaration.
+declaration.

     ```python
     load('@io_bazel_rules_js//js:def.bzl', 'npm_install')